 Q: What Are the Symptoms Of Diabetic Retinopathy?

-A: In the early stages, this condition often shows no symptoms.
+A: In the early stages, this condition often shows no symptoms yet is damaging your retina, sometimes permanently.
 As the disease progresses, you could experience:

 Impaired color vision